Crates

 libafl_cc

-This is a library that provides utils wrap compilers and create source-level fuzzers.
+This is a library that provides utils to wrap compilers and create source-level fuzzers.

 At the moment, only the Clang compiler is supported.
 To understand it deeper, look through the tutorials and examples.